nguyensjsu/fa21-172-jants/Progess Report/Jay/Week3.md

 ### Challenges

-* Need to figure out a way to add rewards.
+* Need to figure out a way to add rewards (Functionality added by Surya).
-* Need to work on the problems in reset password functionality.
+* Need to work on the problems in reset password functionality (Fixed by me).